roshanreacts/mercury-js/apps/docs/docs/model.md

 );
 ```

-This method provides an alternative way to verify bcrypt fields, especially useful when you need to perform the verification outside of the model instance context.
+This method provides an alternative way to verify bcrypt fields, ensuring flexibility in how you handle password verification in your application.